artgmrs/camsafe/README.md

 1. Clone the repo
 2. Go to the root folder
-3. Run `docker compose up --build` and everything will be up.
+3. Run `docker compose up --build` and everything will be up
 4. Test the API with swagger at http://localhost:8080/swagger/index.html

 ## Unit Testing